aldernero/sketchy/docs/builtin-goodies.md

 There are 3 builtin keybindings to control the seed:
 - "Up Arrow": increments the seed
 - "Down Arrow": decrements the seed
-- "Num Pad .": sets a random seed
+- "/": sets a random seed

 This builtin capability was inspired by [vsketch](https://github.com/abey79/vsketch), which has a GUI control with similar functionality that I found invaluable when experimenting with designs.